Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 He was smart enough to figure out the outline of things, though.

-“So, basically, someone did something here.
-And there’s no native intelligent fauna.”
+"So, basically, someone did something here.
+And there’s no native intelligent fauna."

-“Well…no…” She shifted uncomfortably.
-“But there *is* a stratum with a massive CO2 spike of the kind we’re probably leaving in the Earth’s geological record right now.
-That’s why we were down the canyon there, we’re trying to determine if this planet has a history of intelligent colonization even if there’s no native sophonts…”
+"Well…no…" She shifted uncomfortably.
+"But there *is* a stratum with a massive CO2 spike of the kind we’re probably leaving in the Earth’s geological record right now.
+That’s why we were down the canyon there, we’re trying to determine if this planet has a history of intelligent colonization even if there’s no native sophonts…"

-“So basically,” Firth interrupted, repeating Adam’s words with that infuriating charm of his, “Someone did something here.”
+"So basically," Firth interrupted, repeating Adam’s words with that infuriating charm of his, "Someone did something here."

-“You’re gonna need to leave your scientific precision behind for a bit,” Baseball translated.
-“Lemme explain our concern.
+"You’re gonna need to leave your scientific precision behind for a bit," Baseball translated.
+"Lemme explain our concern.
 We don’t get to deal in the logically precise like you do.
 What we deal in is clear and obvious threats, and you’re saying there’s an artificial structure of some kind near here, a couple klicks down, that shouldn’t be there, and that triggered an earthquake that got three of your team hurt.
-That about the shape of it?”
+That about the shape of it?"

-“…Yes,” she admitted.
+"…Yes," she admitted.

-“An’ that means I gotta start being a mean ape,” Firth intoned sympathetically.
-“Y’all might wanna pack up, ‘cuz you’re being evacuated.”
+"An’ that means I gotta start being a mean ape," Firth intoned sympathetically.
+"Y’all might wanna pack up, ‘cuz you’re being evacuated."

-“Now wait just a minute--!”
+"Now wait just a minute--!"

-“I wasn’t asking,” Firth said…politely.
+"I wasn’t asking," Firth said…politely.
 The friendly charm had hardened quite a bit.
-“An’ I was being nice.
+"An’ I was being nice.
 But If you haven’t figgered it out, *not* bein’ nice is my specialty.
-Let’s maybe keep it so’s I don’t gotta show ‘ya what kinda person I really am.”
+Let’s maybe keep it so’s I don’t gotta show ‘ya what kinda person I really am."

 …Jesus.
 And Adam thought *he* knew how to intimidate.
 Firth hadn’t even changed his tone of voice, but the geologist went pale and small and compliant in a wide-eyed mousey way.

-“R-right.
-I--I’ll spread the word.”
+"R-right.
+I--I’ll spread the word."

-“Thank you.
+"Thank you.
 Just your personal effects, please.
 I *personally* guarantee we ain’t gonna touch *nothin’* ‘less y’all are here for it, okay?
-It’s just we gotta scramble a security force now.”
+It’s just we gotta scramble a security force now."

 She nodded, and scrambled off to start calling out for the rest of her team.

-“You went hard pretty fast,” Adam commented.
+"You went hard pretty fast," Adam commented.

-“Had to.
+"Had to.
 She’s a deep-space explorer, that means strong-willed an’ independent.
-I like that, but sometimes ‘ya gotta cut through the bullshit.”
+I like that, but sometimes ‘ya gotta cut through the bullshit."
 Firth turned to Butler.
-“Right.
+"Right.
 ‘Base, Irish, you two go ahead with the gear, tell Stainless what’s up.
 Me and ‘Horse will stay behind ‘fer security reasons, and prol’ly help ‘em move shit, too.
-And ‘Horse, change outta those hotpants o’ ‘yers, shit’s serious now.”
+And ‘Horse, change outta those hotpants o’ ‘yers, shit’s serious now."

-“Those are my *climbing* shorts,” Adam remarked with a slight grin.
+"Those are my *climbing* shorts," Adam remarked with a slight grin.

-“They have ‘Thigh of the Tiger’ *embroidered* on ‘em.”
+"They have ‘Thigh of the Tiger’ *embroidered* on ‘em."

-“…They’re still authorized under my career-specific equipment allowance.”
+"…They’re still authorized under my career-specific equipment allowance."

 Firth sighed, and shook his head.
-“Whatever, dude.
+"Whatever, dude.
 Now git, all y’all.
 I gotta go make nice.
-We’ll probably be done here pretty quick anyway, they won’t wanna keep us here if they think shit might be going down elsewhere, if ‘ya catch my drift.”
+We’ll probably be done here pretty quick anyway, they won’t wanna keep us here if they think shit might be going down elsewhere, if ‘ya catch my drift."

 Irish and ‘Base nodded, and retreated to the Jump Array.